 Wait!
 Stop!
 Before you order that copy of David Benioff's(a book I highly recommend), check to see if it's available at your local library.
 Because free!
 Oh, I know what you're saying: You don't have time to visit your library's website or check various ebook-borrowing apps (as described in ).

 Good news: No extra time required.
-Library Extension immediately shows you if any given book is available at your local library.
-It's available now for Chrome and Firefox.
+Library Extension immediately shows you if any given book is available (in print, digital or audiobook form) at your local library.
+It's available for the desktop versions of Chrome and Firefox.

-From there, anytime you browse at an online bookstore like Amazon, Barnes & Noble, Goodreads or even Audible (yep, it works for audiobooks, too), Library Extension will appear with library availability information for any selected book.
+From there, anytime you browse at an online bookstore like Amazon, Barnes & Noble, Goodreads or even Audible, Library Extension will appear with library availability information for any selected book.

 Better still, one click is all it takes to visit the associated library or ebook service page, where you can then borrow the book or get on the waiting list.

 This is a fantastic tool, one of my favorites.
 If you love saving money just as much as you love to read, this is definitely a tool worth having.

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.